|Here's a brief overview of my background and experience:|

 I've also been a keynote speaker at numerous industry events and conferences and have been a founding member of the board of directors of the Convenient Care Association and have served on the national board of directors of the American Electronics Association.

-Some of my prior community service includes serving on the boards of the Volunteer Center of San Mateo County and the Symphonix League of the San Francisco Symphony.
-I'ves also served on the supervisory committee of the Stanford Federal Credit Union and as a volunteer fundraiser and national chair for the Stanford University School of Engineering Fund and am honored to have been a recipient of the School's Frederick E. Terman Achievement Award.
+Some of my prior community service includes serving as a board member of the Silicon Valley/Monterey Bay chapter of the Leukemia & Lymphoma Society.
+In 2001 they were kind enough to name me Silicon Valley Man of the Year.
+I've also served on.the boards of the Volunteer Center of San Mateo County and the Symphonix League of the San Francisco Symphony.
+I've also served on the supervisory committee of the Stanford Federal Credit Union and as a volunteer fundraiser and national chair for the Stanford University School of Engineering Fund and am honored to have been a recipient of the School's Frederick E. Terman Achievement Award.

 While this is a non-partisan office, I do want to point out that I am a past member of the San Mateo County Democratic Central Committee.